-If the State Association State Convention Director is responsible for appointing staff to handle the creation of the State Convention book.
-The person must be capable of using desktop publishing software and understand layout and design to develop a print ready file to be sent to a printer.
-The appointed staff for the convention book also would receive State Officer and Committee Reports, and coordinate Lodge and other advertising for the book.

-If the State Association is hosting the convention, the State Convention Director is responsible for printing of the convention book once a file has been finalized.

-The printing for the past 10 years has been handled by a member of the association, but if this is not available to do the printing, the Convention Director is responsible for finding a suitable printer at the lowest cost to the association.
-One copy of the book needs to be printed as a proof, and the State Convention Director is responsible for reviewing the proof and giving final approval for printing of copies needed for distribution at the State Convention.

-If a Lodge is hosting the convention, then the responsibility for layout, design, and printing is the responsibility of the Lodge.
+Produce a State Convention book which contains reports from Grand Lodge representatives, State Officers, and State Committee’s.
+(If a Lodge is hosting the Convention, this is handled by the Lodge)

+Sell advertising space in the State Convention book to keep costs to the association at a minimum.
+(If a Lodge is hosting the Convention, this is handled by the Lodge)

-If the State Association is hosting the convention, the State Convention Director is responsible for obtaining welcome letters from the Governor, Mayor, or City Council of the location where the convention is being held, the State Sponsor, and the Grand Exalted Ruler.
-In addition, the State Convention Director needs to find a suitable cover photo for the book and develop an agenda for the State Convention that includes an event, location, time, and dress for the event.
-The agenda needs to be sent to the member handling registration for inclusion in the registration packet.
+Obtain welcome letters from the Governor, Mayor, or City Council of the location where the convention is being held, the State Sponsor, the Grand Exalted Ruler, Grand Officers, and Grand Lodge Committeemen.

+Develop an agenda for the State Convention that includes event, location, time, and dress code for each event.
+This agenda shall be forwarded to the State President, Special Deputy and/or State Sponsor, and Committee Advisor before it is distributed to the membership.

-It is the responsibility of the State Convention Director to maintain statistics of hotel costs, meal costs, and registered convention attendees each year, and to inform the association of any changes in trends so that proper budgeting can be made for the event.
+Maintain statistics of hotel costs, meal costs, and registered convention attendees each year, and inform the association of any changes in trends so that proper budgeting can be made for the event by the State Trustees.

 Lodging

-The State Convention Director is responsible for arranging 30 hotel rooms including two suites, if possible, for MEA Officers and Guests.
-If a hotel cannot provide sufficient rooms, it is their responsibility to find additional hotels to fill the need.
+Arrange for 30 hotel rooms including two suites, if possible, for MEA Officers and Guests.
+If a hotel cannot provide sufficient rooms, the Committee is responsible for finding and arranging for additional hotels to fill the need.

-If the State is hosting the convention, then they will make the arrangements with the venue or hotels around the venue.
+If the State is hosting the convention, this is arranged with the venue or hotels around the venue.

-If a Lodge is hosting the convention, the State Convention Director must work with the Lodge and the Lodge’s designated hotel to assure that the rooms have been booked in accordance with the RFP.
+If a Lodge is hosting the convention, coordinate with the Lodge and the Lodge’s designated hotel to assure that the rooms have been booked in accordance with the RFP.

-The State Convention Director is responsible for coordinating and assigning rooms for MEA Officers, Current Grand Lodge Officers and Committeemen, Past Grand Lodge Officers and Committeemen, State Sponsor, and Past State Presidents of the association.
+Assign rooms for MEA Officers, Current Grand Lodge Officers and Committeemen, Past Grand Lodge Officers and Committeemen, State Sponsor, and Past State Presidents of the association.

-The State Convention Director is responsible for communicating with the dignitaries listed above to explain the process of paying for their room (if required).
+Communicate with the dignitaries listed above to explain the process of paying for their room (if required).

-The State Convention Director is responsible for following up with any dignitary listed above who has not contacted the convention hotel to determine if they are attending the convention or not.
+Follow up with any dignitary listed above who has not contacted the convention hotel to determine if they are attending the convention or not.
 If not, they may release the room(s) back to the hotel

-The State Convention Director is responsible for providing the Convention hotel with a list of the names of the dignitaries listed above to be placed on a master bill.
+Provide the Convention hotel with a list of the names of the dignitaries listed above to be placed on a master bill to be paid for by the association.